Scott943/Prototrade_Docs/docs/source/index.rst

-..
-Prototrade documentation master file, created by sphinx-quickstart on Tue Jan 31 16:36:00 2023.
+.. prototrade documentation master file, created by sphinx-quickstart on Fri Feb  3 18:56:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Prototrade's documentation!
+Welcome to prototrade's documentation!
 ======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    modules

 Indices and tables
 ==================